grpc/grpc.io/content/docs/languages/python/quickstart.md

 ### Prerequisites

-- Python 2.7, or Python 3.4 or higher
+- Python 3.5 or higher
 - `pip` version 9.0.1 or higher

 If necessary, upgrade your version of `pip`: